jbutler/lenderbot/README.md

 `pip install -e /<path>/<to>/<auto-investor>`

 ## Command Line Options
-Run `python main.py --help` for the most current list of command line options.
-Currently there are two supported options.
+Run `python main.py --help` for the most up to date list of command line options.
+Currently supported options include:
-* `-p`, `--productionMode`: This is a required option to do anything interesting. `auto-investor` will not transfer money into your account or invest in loans without it.
-* `-t`, `--testFilters`: This is a special mode that will retrieve the currently listed loans and apply each filter to give you confidence that they are well formed.
-It is recommended to run this after updating your loan filters.
-No notes will be purchased.
+* `-a`, `--autoMode`: Enter auto-mode.
+Check notes, fund account, and invest in available loans.
+* `-f`, `--fundAccount`: Transfer funds to meet minimum account balance.
+* `-i`, `--invest`: Invest spare cash in available loans passing filters.
+* `-l`, `--findLate`: Find notes that are no longer current and notify user.
+* `-p`, `--productionMode`: Enter production mode.
+Required to invest or transfer funds.
+* `-s`, `--summarizeNotes`: Provide status summary of all held notes.
+* `-t`, `--testFilters`: Test loan filters by applying them to all loans currently listed.

 ## Configuration
 Account configuration and lending criteria are two pieces that you'll need/want to tweak.
 There are separate config files for each.